 Morgan and Emily Carkeek soon followed the Hallers.
 While the English stonemason and contractor built many of the region's most substantial buildings (including the Dexter Horton Bank and the Federal Post Office), his wife became the grande dame of First Hill culture and their towering home at the southeast corner of Madison Street and Boren Avenue its center.
 Ultimately more than a salon for concerts, dress dinners, and card parties, here Emily Carkeek also founded the enduring Seattle Historical Society.

 Other higher-culture institutions settled on the hill as well.
 The Seattle Tennis Club built courts behind the Stacy Mansion across Madison Street from the Carkeeks.
 The club held its first invitational tournaments in what is now (2001) the parking lot for a McDonalds restaurant.
 Eventually, the sprawling Stacy mansion at the northeast corner of Madison and Boren was purchased for the University Men's Club.
-Three blocks north on Boren at University Street, the Women¹s Century Club built their Georgian Revival Style clubhouse.
-Both clubs still operate in these First Hill quarters.
+Three blocks north on Boren at University Street, the women of the Sunset Club built their Georgian Revival Style clubhouse.
+In 2001, both clubs still operate in these First Hill quarters.